 - GPA: Applicants are required to have a minimum undergraduate GPA of 3.0 on a scale of 0-4.0 from a regionally accredited university.

 - GRE: The GRE requirement is waived for applicants with a cumulative GPA of 3.0 or higher.
-Priority will be given to students who achieve a combined score of 300 on the current scale (1080 prior scale) for the verbal and quantitative sections and a writing score of 4.
+Priority will be given to students who achieve a combined score of 300 on the current scale (1080 prior scale) for the verbal and quantitative sections.

-- Required Prerequisites: The following courses are required for admission into the program.
+- Prerequisites: The following courses are required for admission into the program.
 Students lacking these courses may be admitted on a case-by-case basis. *Anatomy; Physiology; Chemistry; Physics; Psychology; Statistics